-In 2011 a marine conservation officer was employed to help survey the reefs and marine habitat around Nikoi.
-The goal has been to establish a proper management plan for the Marine Protected Area that was originally proposed by the Government in 2007.
-In 2018 a MOU was signed with Conservation International (CI) to help develop a management plan for the existing MPA.
-Nikoi together with external donors has funded a detailed survey of the MPA that was led by Dr Mark Erdmann and Dr Gerry Allen from CI.
-This effort has led to the establishment of financing of a second foundation called Yayasan Ecology that is focussed on marine conservation.
-An expert on MPAs has been engaged to help the local government develop a plan that will benefit all stakeholders.
-In 2019 a 3 year work plan was agreed with the Fisheries Ministry and other stakeholders to help implement a management plan for the MPA.
-With support from Conservation International and Yayasan Ecology stakeholders were consulted and a management plan prepared.
-In 2022 the MPA was formally gazetted by the Governor.
-This was the first for the area and will provide a template for other proposed neighbouring MPAs.
+In 2011, a marine conservation officer was employed to help survey the reefs and marine habitat around Nikoi.
+The goal has been to establish a proper management plan for the Marine Protected Area (MPA) that was originally proposed by the Government in 2007.
+In 2018, a MOU was signed with Conservation International (CI) to help develop a management plan for the MPA.
+Nikoi together with external donors has funded a detailed survey of the MPA that was led by Dr Mark Erdmann from Cl and Dr Gerry Allen.
+This effort has led to the establishment and financing of a new local marine conservation foundation called Yayasan Ecology.
+An expert on MPAs was engaged to help the local government develop a plan that will benefit all stakeholders.
+In 2019, a 3 year work plan was agreed with the Fisheries Ministry and other stakeholders to help implement a management plan for the MPA.
+With support from Cl and Yayasan Ecology, local stakeholders were consulted, a management plan was prepared and the boundaries of the existing MPA were amended.
+In 2022, the revised area was formally gazetted by the local Governor.
+This was a first for the area and will provide a template for other proposed neighbouring MPAs.